Discover the many benefits of holistic dentistry.

-We might as well start right at the top and help you understand just what holistic dentistry is.
-And as we implied earlier, holistic dentistry considers how oral health affects your entire body and vice versa.
-Holistic dentistry seeks to treat oral problems by focusing on all aspects of your health, including your physical, emotional, and spiritual well-being.
+As we implied earlier, holistic dentistry considers how oral health affects your entire body and vice versa.
+Holistic dentistry seeks to treat oral problems by considering that all aspects of your health (including your physical, emotional, and spiritual well-being) impact your oral health.
 However, it’s important to note that not all dentists refer to this type of medical practice as holistic dentistry.
-Some dentists will refer to it as alternative dentistry, biocompatible dentistry, functional dentistry, integrative dentistry, natural dentistry, progressive dentistry, or unconventional dentistry.
+Some dentists will refer to it as alternative dentistry, biocompatible dentistry, functional dentistry, integrative dentistry, natural dentistry, progressive dentistry, and complete health dentistry.
 Though some of these terms can be a bit misleading, they are commonly used when referencing holistic dentistry.

-But a term that is perhaps used more commonly than others is “functional dentistry.”
-This approach to dental care emphasizes the prevention of oral diseases, such as oral microbiome management, sleep-disordered breathing control, and dietary recommendations.
+Perhaps used more commonly than others is “functional dentistry.”
+This approach to dental care emphasizes the prevention of oral diseases by being aware of oral microbiome management, sleep-disordered breathing, and dietary recommendations.
 Further, functional dentistry seeks to use non-toxic or less-toxic materials when treating dental issues.
-This practice also focuses on the root causes of oral problems to develop individualized care plans, promoting an all-body approach to dental health and recognizing that the mouth’s health reflects overall health.
-At Ada Smile Place, aka Ada Family Dentistry, we believe the concepts of functional dentistry should be applied whenever possible when treating our patients.
+This kind of practice also educates itself on the root causes of oral problems and recognizes that the mouth’s health reflects overall health.
+At Ada Smile Place, we believe the concepts of functional dentistry should be applied whenever possible when treating our patients.

 How is holistic dentistry different from traditional dentistry?

 It’s important to note here that holistic dentists must have a degree in dentistry, and we’ll touch on that a bit further in just a bit.
-This said, holistic dentistry still incorporates traditional dentistry when treating patients.
-However, where traditional dentists focus primarily on your teeth, gums, jaw, and the areas of the head or neck that are affected by the mouth, holistic dentists look at all of those things in addition to the rest of your body and overall health.
-The belief here is that it is vital to focus on the whole body since all areas of health are connected, including your emotional and spiritual health.
+Holistic dentistry still incorporates traditional dentistry when treating patients.
+However, where traditional dentists focus primarily on your teeth, gums, jaw, and the areas of the head or neck that are affected by the mouth, holistic dentists look at all of those things in light of the rest of your body and overall health.
+The belief here is that it is vital to recognize that all areas of health are connected.

 What are some examples of treatments in holistic dentistry?

 This is an excellent question because, again, just like a traditional dentist would, a holistic dentist will encourage you to maintain good oral hygiene practices.
 This means you will be prompted to brush twice a day and floss daily.
-But holistic dentists also generally provide the following dental services:
+But dentists who focus on your complete health also generally provide the following dental services:

 - Dental checkups and cleanings